Yarokha/CST_python_scripts/README.md

-# CST Studio Suite Scripts
+# CST Studio Suite Python Scripts

 The scripts generates model or ...(in progress)